jamerst/o-data-grid/packages/o-data-grid-pro/README.md

 If the same reference is not kept, this may trigger duplicate OData requests.

 ### Helpful Tips
 - Nested properties are supported, to define a column for a nested property flatten it as you would for the query string.
 E.g. to access `Child` from `{ Parent: { Child: "foo" } }`, use `Parent/Child` as the value for `field` in the column definition.
+Strong typing is still supported through the `result` property of the row.

 ### Examples
 The demo site isn't ready yet, but you can see some examples of usage here on my GitHub: